Drqg1234/DSAassignment2/README.md

 ### Search

-- Nearly all structures have almost instant search times with Quadratic Probing being the fastest of them all
+- Nearly all structures have almost instant search times

 ### Memory Usage

 - At all levels, the 2 trees use less memory than the hash tables since they do not reserve any more memory than they need to
-- Quadratic Probing uses slightly more memory than Chaining, around 8MB at the larger data sets
+- Quadratic Probing uses almost double the memory than chaining for the largest data set, 100_000

 ## Graphs